jagbata/EE322/Lab3/Lab3.md

 I did not know how to create a virtual environment *at all* let alone creating one using a terminal I was able to research how to do that and all that stuff and I *think* it worked

-I found that there was a problem identifying the libraries even though they were installed.
-I will come back to this
+~~I found that there was a problem identifying the libraries even though they were installed.
+I will come back to this~~

+I was able to do everything using ubuntu.
+This method creates an Ubuntu venv for windows and allows you to operate as if you were using Ubuntu

 ### What the Commands Do:
 **python3 julian.py**

-TBD
+~~TBD~~
+This prints the calendar date and then the Julian date.
+It also has a modified Julian Date that cut off the first two digits

 ***python3 date_example.py***